ansys/pyansys-dev-guide/doc/source/how-to/setting-up.rst

 It is possible to configure Git such that it selects between multiple configuration profiles according to whether your project is located on your system.
-This allows you to define common configurations for working under ``Ansys`` or other open source projects from which Ansys benefits.
+This lets you define common configurations for working under ``Ansys`` or other open source projects from which Ansys benefits.

 As an example, consider the following scenario for setting up two Git